Hristinchet0/Task-Management-System/README.md

   <br>
 9. For log out click on LogOut button top right.</h4>

-<h4>What technologies I used to create the app:
+<h4>What technologies I used to create my first app:
    <br
 Java
         <br>